SoftwareAG/cumulocity-self-service-certification/docs/endpoints.md

-This endpoint will create a new Full Certification Run POST `{{baseUrl}}/inventory/managedObjects/` as body for Postman POST request you can take this [Full Certification JSON](./data/full-certification-run.jsonc) as starting point.
+This endpoint will create a new Full Certification Run POST `{{baseUrl}}/inventory/managedObjects/`

 This endpoint will update a certification run
 PUT `{{baseUrl}}/inventory/managedObjects/{{test_run_id}}`
-as body for Postman PUT request you can take this [Update Certification JSON](./data/update-certification-run.jsonc) as starting point.

 ---